 Although Italy is much smaller than some countries (like the United States), it’s still more than large enough to facilitate traveling by air from one side to the other.
 You can drive from Sicily to the North of Italy in about 15 hours, but that’s still a significant amount of time.
 That’s where domestic flights within Italy come into play.

 One such example is going from Milan to Naples or vice versa.
-Close to the country’s northern border, Milan is about as far away from Naples as possible.
+Milan is close to the country’s northern border and about as far away from Naples as possible.
 Driving there would take about 8 hours, not including any stops.
 But instead, you could hop aboard the flight from Ryanair and make it in just over an hour.
 Quite the time savings!

-The trick to getting around Italy by plane is finding direct flights from one place to the other as it’s often faster to travel by car or train than to have to deal with connecting flights.
+The trick to getting around Italy by plane is finding direct flights from one place to the other.
+It’s often faster to travel by car or train than to deal with connecting flights.
 For example, if you want to fly from Florence to Naples, you’d likely need to connect in Rome unless you charter a private plane and fly directly.

-In instances like these, it’s usually better to take a train (which would be around 3 and a half hours) or to make the 5-hour drive and enjoy the beautiful scenery.
-Nonetheless, flying around Italy is great for is cutting down on travel time and using it as a stepping stone from one place to another.
+In instances like these, it’s usually better to take a train (around 3 and a half hours) or make the 5-hour drive and enjoy the beautiful scenery.
+Nonetheless, flying around Italy is great for cutting down on travel time and using it as a stepping stone from one place to another.

 Getting Around Italy by Boat